 Climate Change & Salmonids Project

-This has been such a success, we decided we want to expand this project, not only to include more creeks, but also record the temperature of water and air more often, so we have a better picture of how climate change is affecting the natural habitat of wild salmon.
+This has been such a success, we decided we want to expand this project by including more creeks.
+We have a better picture of how climate change is affecting the natural habitat of wild salmon.

 These loggers will be recording both air and water temperatures every hour of every day of the year!!
 We look forward to sharing the valuable information and using this data to help us make better decisions on how to help salmon survive .
 Please watch for the data we will be collecting at 3 month intervals!!